Inducing Sparsity and Shrinkage in Time-Varying Parameter Models: Shrinkage and Sparsification in TVP Models

-Here, we let $\mu_j$ denote the unconditional mean, $\rho_j$ the persistence parameter and $\sigma_\eta^2$ the error variance of the log-volatility process.
+Here, we let $\mu_j$ denote the unconditional mean, $\rho_j$ the persistence parameter and $\sigma_{\eta, j}^2$ the error variance of the log-volatility process.
+The initial state $h_0$ is drawn from the stationary distribution of the process.
 The prior specification on the parameters of the log-volatility equation closely follows \cite{kastner2014ancillarity}.
-Specifically, we use a zero mean Gaussian prior with variance $10^2$ on $\mu_j$, a Beta prior on $\frac{\rho_j+1}{2} \sim \mathcal{B}(25, 5)$ and a Gamma prior on $\sigma_\eta^2 \sim \mathcal{G}(1/2, 1/2)$.
-The Gamma prior translates into a Gaussian prior on $\pm \sigma_\eta$ with zero mean and unit variance.
+Specifically, we use a zero mean Gaussian prior with variance $10^2$ on $\mu_j$, a Beta prior on $\frac{\rho_j+1}{2} \sim \mathcal{B}(25, 5)$ and a Gamma prior on $\sigma_{\eta, j}^2 \sim \mathcal{G}(1/2, 1/2)$.
+This Gamma prior translates into a Gaussian prior on $\pm \sigma_{\eta, j}$ with zero mean and unit variance.
 In the MCMC algorithm, the full history of $h_{jt}$ as well as the parameters of equation (\ref{eq: stateh}) are obtained using the algorithm proposed in \cite{kastner2014ancillarity}.
-This algorithm exploits the centered and non-centered parameterization of the non-linear state space model to increase sampling efficiency and samples the full history of the log-volatilities from a $(T-1)$-dimensional multivariate Gaussian.
+This algorithm exploits the centered and non-centered parameterization of the non-linear state space model to increase sampling efficiency and samples the full history of the log-volatilities from a $(T-1)$-dimensional multivariate Gaussian distribution.

 As noted in \cite{ccm2016, kastnerhuber2017, kpp2019}, computation is greatly simplified if the model is transformed so that the errors in different equations are independent of one another.
 This can be achieved by augmenting the $i^{th}$ equation in the system with the contemporaneous values of the first $i-1$ elements in $\bm y_t$.
 That is, if $y_{it}$ is the $i^{th}$ variable (for $i>1$), we can write the TVP-VAR-SV as a set of $M$ unrelated TVP regressions: